Benefits for people from abroad

 The course covers:

-• The main groups that can satisfy the right to reside test - taking account of recent caselaw developments
+- The main groups that can satisfy the right to reside test

 This course is aimed at those who give benefits advice to both European and non-European nationals.

-If you only advise European nationals you should book on either the standard level course, Right to reside and habitual residence or the experienced level course, Residence and presence tests - in detail.
+If you only advise European nationals you should book on the standard level course, Benefits for EEA nationals.